bintangfikrif/bintangfikrif/README.md

-# Hi there, I'm Bintang! 👋
+# Hi there, I'm Bintang Fikri Fauzan! 👋

 I'm an IT student passionate about exploring various fields in IT, including web development and Artificial Intelligence.
 I enjoy learning new technologies and building projects that enhance my skills.